irJERAD/saysjerad/content/belly-button/legend_stories.md

 +++

 List of Stories:
+- 1990 to 1992 For a period of about a month a shadowing figure would appear next to be as I lay in bed.
+It looked like E.T. and would wave its fingers as though it was spinning drum sticks.
+After a second or few of shock I would turn around and stuff my face into a large mickey mouse stuffed animal with red shorts on.
+My butt would be sticking in the air toward E.T. while my face hidden.

 - Kids messing with me on a radio in my vents  (2017)
 - Two fairy god parents: have a child, (then travel the world) (2017)
 - REM therapy (2018)